Q: Do you teach on Pro-D days & Holidays?

 A: Yes - we can even move your lesson time earlier in the day!

-If I am going away, I will inform you ahead of time (please do the same!)
+If I will be away on holiday, I will inform you ahead of time (please do the same)

 Q: Are there lessons during the summer?